evtimovi/robust_physical_perturbations/README.md

 * `imagenet-attack` holds the code that attacks the Inception V3 model that operates on ImageNet data.
 Most advanced implementation of the algorithm.

 Further details are given in `README` files in the respective folders.
 They also specify how to download portions that are needed for the code to run but are not committed here due to size.

+Note that in `lisa-cnn-attack` and in `gtsrb-cnn-attack` we include portions of an older version of the [cleverhans](https://github.com/tensorflow/cleverhans) library for compatibility.
+It carries its own [MIT License](https://github.com/tensorflow/cleverhans/blob/master/LICENSE).